3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Any interpolation of values of an \<image3dsheet>-element (c.f.
 TODO **filter** atribute) MUST be performed on the rescaled values `V'` according to the formula above.
 This is relevant if two subsequent \<image3dsheet>-elements have different values for `valueoffset` or `valuescale`.

-# 3. Channel from Image3D
+# Chapter 3.
+Channel from Image3D

 Element type
 **\<channelfromimage3d>**